RISD-Code-Lab/spring2020/README.md

 # Schedule

-## Code Lab Session 3: Ready, Set, Loop
+## Code Lab Session 3: Ready, set, loop
 We’ll be introducing fundamental programming concepts that are relevant both on the web with JavaScript ( / jQuery), as well as Python.

 - Basic Datatypes (Integers, Strings, Variables, Booleans)